Inertia-Lighting/discord-bot/README.md

-# Inertia Bot Server
+# Inertia Lighting Discord Bot

-## This code was made for Inertia Lighting Server.
+## This code was made for Inertia Lighting.

 ### Any attempt to use it without explicit permission is prohibited.